-Installing a Nest thermostat is one of the most convenient ways to optimize the everyday schedule of your heating and cooling.
+Installing a Nest thermostat is one of the easiest ways to optimize the day-to-day schedule of your HVAC system.
 This smart thermostat can recognize your preferences and automatically make adjustments.
-But as you can expect, it won’t work properly or at all if you see an error code appear.
-The specific error code provides useful information about the underlying problem, something a knowledgeable technician can use to present solutions that much faster.
+But as you might expect, it won’t work well or at all if you see an error code on the display.
+The precise error code supplies useful information about the underlying problem, something a trained technician can use to offer solutions that much sooner.

-Here are seven of the most likely error codes you may find on your Nest thermostat.
-We’ll walk you through the basics of each error code on top of how you might fix it and the projected cost to do so.
-Don’t forget that while the costs will ultimately hinge on the exact Nest model, you can anticipate paying around $75-$200 for repairs.
-This should include travel and labor costs along with any specific hardware required to wrap up repairs.
+Here are seven of the most frequent error codes you may find on your Nest thermostat.
+We’ll explain the basics of each error code as well as how you can address it and the approximate cost to do so.
+Keep in mind that while the investment will ultimately be dependent on the specific Nest model, you can count on paying about $75-$200 for repairs.
+This should include travel and labor costs along with any specific parts required to finish repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and is displayed when the power is detached from the system.
-Since this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will continue to be displayed until the problem is dealt with.
+This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is disconnected from the system.
+Because this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will remain on display until the problem is resolved.

-Losing power to your Nest thermostat can be for a number of reasons.
-The wiring might have disconnected or become damaged, or a disconnection could have appeared further along in the electrical system.
-This may be the circuit breaker, fuse box or system switch.
-A professional technician should check electrical connections and wiring until they find the source of the problem.
+Losing power to your Nest thermostat can be for numerous reasons.
+The wiring might have disconnected or become damaged, or a disconnection could have occurred further along in your electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A certified technician will check electrical connections and wiring until they uncover the source of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring has to be reconfigured.
-More specifically, the technician should reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to ensure it’s not just a software problem.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin inspecting connectors.
+Critical error code e294 appears when your Nest thermostat’s wiring needs to be reconfigured.
+More specifically, the technician will need to reconfigure the R wire.
+They’ll first perform a factory reset of your thermostat to ensure it’s not just a software error.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start checking connectors.

-They’ll detach the power and gradually look at each wire, making sure they are fully inserted into the connector with the proper amount of uncovered copper.
-After they locate the damaged connector, it can be replaced for a new one.
+They’ll shut off the power and gradually check each wire, seeing to it that they are fully inserted into the connector with the correct amount of bare copper.
+Once they find the malfunctioning connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is particularly hot.
-The HVAC system can fail and stop sending power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat drains and the thermostat will eventually power down.
-In the event the breakers are on, you can inspect a few other places before calling a professional technician.
+This critical error code can surface when the weather outside is severely hot.
+The HVAC system can break down and stop giving power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat drains and the thermostat will finally power down.
+In the event the breakers are on, you can search a few other places before consulting a professional technician.

-As this error can drain your thermostat’s battery, the first step could be supplying enough power to figure out if this specific error code is what you’re dealing with.
-You can disconnect the thermostat from its base and deliver power by using a USB cable.
-If it presents error code 195, you should continue to visually inspect components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to uncover anything wrong with these components, it will likely be best to get in touch with a pro.
+Since this error can deplete your thermostat’s battery, the first step could be supplying enough power to find out if this specific error code is what you’re working with.
+You can separate the thermostat from its base and supply power through a USB cable.
+In the event it presents error code 195, you can continue to visually inspect components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t uncover anything wrong with these components, it’s maybe best to call a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical malfunction with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is getting more power than necessary.
-This may stem from the breaker box, an error from the control board or through a defective connection in the thermostat.
-Your technician should meticulously inspect and test the Nest’s electrical system to determine where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical problem with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is experiencing more power than needed.
+This will sometimes stem from the breaker box, an error from the control board or because of a bad connection in the thermostat.
+Your technician will carefully inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it could still stop you from using the Nest thermostat how you want to.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from receiving enough power.
-You can examine the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you need a Nest Power Connector.
+While this error code isn’t critical, it may still prevent you from using the Nest thermostat how you prefer to.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving adequate power.
+You can inspect the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you’ll need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you might notice error code E297 be displayed.
-This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+With installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
+This can be dealt with by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector is already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error stemming from an overcurrent.
-If too much power is sent using the Nest’s wiring, it can damage internal components and may even be a fire hazard.
-If you see this error code appear on your Nest thermostat and want to guard against electrical damage, it’s suggested to switch the power off straightaway.
-You can then get a hold of a professional technician with the proper experience diagnosing and fixing electrical damage.
+Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
+If too much power is being delivered through the Nest’s wiring, it could damage internal components and can even be a fire hazard.
+If you notice this error code pop up on your Nest thermostat and want to guard against electrical damage, it’s suggested to turn the power off as soon as you can.
+You can then get a hold of a professional technician with the proper experience diagnosing and solving electrical damage.

 e73 – Critical

-This might be as easy as the breaker being switched off, but it could also be an issue with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure they’re not loose or damaged.
-If nothing appears to be out of place, it’s best to get in touch with a local professional.
+This might be as simple as the breaker being shut off, but it may also be an issue with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure none of them are loose or damaged.
+If nothing seems to be out of place, it’s time to contact a local professional.